APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/CODE_OF_CONDUCT.md

 offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.

+## Our Pledge

-Although this list cannot be exhaustive, we explicitly honour diversity in age, gender, gender identity or expression, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
-We will not tolerate discrimination based on any of the protected characteristics above, including participants with any visible or invisible disabilities.
+We as members, contributors, and leaders explicitly pledge to make participation in our community a harassment-free experience for everyone, regardless of age, gender, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity or expression, level of experience, education, socio-economic status, nationality, national origin, political beliefs, culture, language, personal appearance, race, caste, colour, religion, sexual identity or orientation, socioeconomic status, profession, and technical ability.
+Although this list cannot be exhaustive, We will not tolerate discrimination based on any of the protected characteristics above.

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards